Create a Website Account - Manage notification subscriptions, save form progress and more.

 The carts are collected every two weeks.
 The day will depend on the area of the city in which you live.

 The 2020 pickup schedule can be found here.

 Following a snowfall, the snow is windrowed onto City sidewalks with the intent to remove the windrows time permitting.
 Crews attempt to keep at least 1/2 of the sidewalk clear during this time, until the windrows are removed.
 This process of snow removal is designed to continue to allow parking along residential streets, while maintaining wider roadway for 2-way traffic.

-As per our snow removal bylaw, residents should refrain from shoveling, moving, sweeping or cleaning any snow, ice, dirt of other obstruction onto any street, sidewalk or lane.
-Doing so, hampers our crews ability to effectively remove snow.
+As per our snow removal bylaw, residents should refrain from shoveling, moving, sweeping or cleaning any snow, ice, dirt or any other obstruction onto any street, sidewalk or lane.
+Doing so hampers our crews' ability to effectively remove the snow.

-In areas where snow is windrowed onto sidewalk, residents are not required to shovel their sidewalk, however they are encouraged to shovel their driveways as soon as reasonable, to help aid snow removal crews in identifying driveways.
+In areas where snow is windrowed onto the sidewalk, residents are not required to shovel their sidewalk.
+However, they are encouraged to shovel their driveways as soon as reasonable, to help aid snow removal crews in identifying driveways.

 There are a number of things that homeowners can do to help our crews during the snow removal process:

-2. Refrain from leaving your garbage/recycling carts our for extended periods of times before or after pickup.
+2. Refrain from leaving your garbage/recycling carts out for extended periods of times before or after pickup.

 3. Cleaning your driveway of snow in a timely manner will help crews identify your driveway, and increase the likelihood of windrows NOT being placed in front of your driveway.